About Us

 The current members of the board of Commissioners are:

-Michelle Roddy Co Chair
+Michelle Roddy Chair

 Ann Bullock Commissioner